Bruce Nardella Chairman, The MENTOR Network Charitable Foundation

 President and Chief Executive Officer, The MENTOR Network

-Bruce assumed the role of chief executive officer of The MENTOR Network in January 2014.
-In addition to guiding the direction of the organization and overseeing the delivery of high-quality human services across The Network, Bruce is responsible for ensuring the company’s leadership talent and organizational structure can effectively sustain continued service expansion.
-Since joining The Network in 1996, Bruce has served in a number of operational leadership roles.
-Named president of the Eastern Division in 2003, Bruce led the rapid expansion and diversification of division operations prior to being named chief operating officer in 2007.
-In 2009, he took on the additional title of president of The MENTOR Network.
+As president and chief executive officer of The MENTOR Network, Bruce guides the strategy and direction of the organization, and is responsible for ensuring the company’s leadership talent and organizational structure can effectively sustain continued expansion of quality, community-based services.
+Since joining The MENTOR Network in 1996, Bruce has served in a number of operational leadership roles.
+After being named president of the Eastern Division in 2003, Bruce led the rapid expansion and diversification of division operations.
+He was named chief operating officer in 2007 and added the role of president in 2009.
+Bruce has served as chief executive officer since January 2014.